enriquearagon5/eAgCloud.github.io/_posts/2022-12-04-wordpress-button-mastodon.md

 ---
 published: false
+layout: post
+title: How to add a Mastodon share button to your WordPress
+author: Antonio C.
+categories: wordpress
 ---
 In this post we will see the different ways that exist to add a Mastodon share button to each of your blog posts.
 With that button, your blog readers will be able to post a toot in their Mastodon instance, related to any of your posts.